 We can perform wherever your assemblies are best situated.
 Workshops can be in individual classrooms, or if combined classes, in any appropriate setting like the media center or music room.

-School fees: $650- single concert, $1000 2 back-to-back concerts, $1500 full-day, multi-day residency.
-We have three options approved by ASC for using both Immersion and Exposure Funding.
-(The one-day option includes 2 concerts, an afternoon workshop for a selected group and an evening family concert).
+School fees: $650- single concert, $1100 2 back-to-back concerts, $1500 full-day, includes 2 workshops for selected groups (or grade levels).
 For longer-term residencies and venues outside of schools please contact us.

 Common Core standards modeled in our performances include “writing narratives to develop real or imagined experiences or events…” ( W.3-Text Types and Purposes) as well as “producing clear and coherent writing …appropriate to task, purpose, and audience” (W.4- Production and Distribution of Writing).
 We encourage educators to use our accompanying performance study guide to support these standards.
 Concert/workshop combinations delve more deeply into the Common Core Standards for Writing as students produce their own songs and stories through “developing and strengthening writing as needed by planning revising, editing, rewriting, or trying a new approach”(W.5 – Production and Distribution of Writing).
 We also address multiple Anchor Standards for Speaking and Listening such as “preparing and participating effectively in a range of conversations and collaborations with diverse partners, building on other’s ideas and expressing their own clearly and persuasively” (SL.1 – Comprehension and Collaboration), and “making strategic use of digital media and visual displays of data to express information and enhance understanding of presentations (SL.5 – Presentation of Knowledge and Ideas).